magifd2/scat/docs/DEVELOPMENT_PLAN.md

 ### 2. Provider Enhancements (Priority: Medium)

--   **`PostFile` Error Handling**: The `PostFile` method for the Slack provider currently does not handle `not_in_channel` errors with an automatic join and retry, unlike `PostMessage`.
-This should be implemented for consistent behavior.
--   **Parameter Structs**: Refactor the `provider.Interface` methods (e.g., `PostMessage`) to accept a parameter struct (e.g., `PostMessage(params PostMessageParams)`).
-This would create a cleaner, more extensible interface, as provider-specific options would no longer need to be passed as individual arguments through the command layer.
+-   **Interface Refactoring**: Refactor existing `provider.Interface` methods (e.g., `PostMessage`, `PostFile`) to accept a parameter struct (e.g., `PostMessage(params PostMessageParams)`).
+This pattern was successfully adopted for the new log export feature and should be applied to older methods for consistency and extensibility.

 ### 3. New Providers (Priority: Low)